lblod/scraper-service/README.md

 In addition 10% of previously fetched pages are refetched each run to avoid revisiting all pages if executions move outside of our interval (currently +- 30 days)
 Currently we only check previous executions of a scheduled job, so a manually triggered job will always index everything.
 If you remove and recreate a scheduled job this will also trigger a reindex of everyting.

+### Maximum amount of items
+The scraper is configured (in settings.py) to stop scraping after 50.000 pages (actual amount will be slightly larger).
+This should suffice for most use cases, if not set up incremental scraping so data can be fetched in several runs